Geometric allocation approach to accelerating directed worm algorithm: Introduction

+The worm algorithm for classical systems\,\cite{ProkofievS2001} was proposed as well, which we call the classical algorithm hereafter.
+During the process (ii) mentioned above, the position of the worm (the kinks) randomly shifts from site to site of a lattice.
+The algorithm aims at a random walk of the kink at sites (vertices).
+The next site is chosen at random among the nearest sites.
+The worm shifting process is then accepted or rejected using the Metropolis algorithm.
+The detailed balance holds in every shifting process.
+Although each worm move is local in the extended space, a non-local update in the original space is eventually achieved after the whole worm update (from insertion to removal).
+Despite its local nature, the worm algorithm significantly reduces the dynamic critical exponents for several classical models\,\cite{DengGS2007,LiuDG2011}.
+We review the detail of the classical algorithm for the Ising model in Sec.~\ref{alg1}.

+It is critical to optimize the stochastic worm update for efficient computation.
+How can we improve the worm algorithm?
+The stochastic worm move can be viewed as a diffusion process of the kink in the real space.
+Thus, higher diffusivity of the kink is expected to yield higher sampling efficiency.
+In particular, the worm backscattering process, which cancels the previous update, should be averted for efficient sampling.

-Meanwhile, the efficient directed-loop algorithm was proposed in the worldline quantum Monte Carlo method\,\cite{SyljuasenS2002}.
-The directed worm does not satisfy the detailed balance for each worm scattering process but does for one worm update from insertion to removal.
-Here the worm backscattering process canceling the previous update, which is thus a rejection process, should be averted for efficient sampling.
+The directed loop (or the directed worm) algorithm was proposed to improve the efficiency of the worldline quantum Monte Carlo method\,\cite{SyljuasenS2002}.
+The directed worm has an additional feature, the direction to move in.
+The update does not hold the detailed balance for each local worm process but does for the whole worm update from insertion to removal.
+Thanks to the directed path, backscattering is successfully suppressed.

-In the present paper, we propose a modified worm update moving on bonds instead of sites.
-The worm scattering probability is optimized using the geometric allocation\,\cite{SuwaT2010,Suwa2014}, which is a universal approach for probability optimization under the non-negativity condition.
-One can find solutions satisfying global balance even without detailed balance.
-In our modified worm update, we minimize the worm backscattering rate and maximize the probability of going {\em straight} on lattices for reducing the diffusive nature of worm random walk.
-The reduction of the diffusive behavior is confirmed in the probability distribution of worm position.
+In the meantime, the geometric allocation approach was proposed to optimize the transition probability in a flexible manner\,\cite{SuwaT2010}.
+It is a versatile technique for the MCMC method.
+The basic concept of this approach is that {\em the flows} between the states are purposefully allocated in a geometric fashion.
+One can easily find a set of probabilities that holds the global (total) balance even without detailed balance and minimize the rejection probability.
+The efficiency of the directed worm update in the worldline quantum Monte Carlo method is significantly improved by the geometric allocation approach\,\cite{SuwaT2010,Suwa2014}.

+The purpose of the present paper is to enhance the diffusivity of the kink in the worm algorithm.
+We propose a directed worm algorithm accelerated by the geometric allocation approach.
+The key ideas of our approach are the following: 1) The kinks are located on {\em bonds} (edges) instead of sites of a lattice.
+2) The worm move is directed.
+3) The worm backscattering probability is minimized, and the forward scattering probability is maximized using the geometric allocation.
+We confirm enhanced diffusivity by calculating the probability distribution of the relative position of the two kinks.
 The present algorithm is detailed in Sec.~\ref{alg2}.

+We also discuss how to compare MCMC samplers in Sec.~\ref{mc}.
+We stress that the sampling efficiency of the MCMC method should be quantified by the asymptotic variance, the prefactor of the asymptotic scaling of the statistical error squared.